ATHARVA9777/Portfolio/README.md

 Icons: FontAwesome / Lucide React

-Deployment: Vercel / Netlify / GitHub Pages
+Deployment: Netlify / GitHub Pages

-📂 Project Structure
-Plaintext

-├── assets/         # Images, icons, and logos
-├── components/     # Reusable UI components
-├── css/            # Stylesheets
-├── index.html      # Main entry point
-└── js/             # Interactive scripts and logic
-🚀 Getting Started
-To get a local copy up and running, follow these steps:

 Prerequisites
 You will need a browser and a code editor (like VS Code).
 If you are using a framework like React, ensure you have Node.js installed.